-Kichi Kichi Omurice (map – near Nishiki Market) – Have you seen the viral video of a guy serving the perfect omurice a few years back? that restaurant is Kichi kichi, and it is in Kyoto!
-I would highly recommend to make reservation if you intend to go, as the restaurant does not do walk in.
+Kichi Kichi Omurice (map – near Nishiki Market) – Have you seen the viral video of a guy serving the perfect Omurice a few years back? that restaurant is Kichi Kichi, and it is in Kyoto!
+I would highly recommend making a reservation if you intend to go, as the restaurant does not do walk-ins due to its popularity.

-Gion Yata (map)- Great restaurant for traditional kaiseki (multi-course) meal.
+Gion Yata (map)- Great restaurant for traditional kaiseki (multi-course) meals.

 Ogawa Soba (map – near Kinkaku-ji) – Great soba near Kinkaku-ji.
 It’s a little out of the way from most other places you’d want to see in Kyoto, but it might be worth it if you’re already in the area for Kinkaku-ji.

 Kanoko (map – near Fushimi Inari Taisha) – A simple restaurant right off the exit of Fushimi Inari Taisha.
 It looked unassuming from the outside, but they have a zen garden in the restaurant.
 They serve the usual suspect of Japanese cuisine fare like soba, tempura and set meals.
 Such a nice atmosphere and great food!